3b1b-sh/Deep_learning_Dynamic_MRI_Reconstruction/README.md

 ### 2. Basic Network

-Our dataset **cine. npz** is a fully sampled cardiac cine MR images with size of [nsamples, nt, nx, ny]
+Our dataset **cine. npz** is a fully sampled cardiac cine MR image with the size of [nsamples, nt, nx, ny]
 - nsamples = 200 is the total number of data samples
 - nt is the number of dynamic frames
 - nx, ny indicate the size of each 2D dynamic image, respectively.